LegendaryMediaTV/EGP-Graphai/exports/markdown-par/KJV1769/19-PSA.md

 <sup>9</sup> He maketh wars to cease unto the end of the earth; he breaketh the bow, and cutteth the spear in sunder; he burneth the chariot in the fire.
 <sup>10</sup> Be still, and know that I [am] God: I will be exalted among the heathen, I will be exalted in the earth.
 <sup>11</sup> The LORD of hosts [is] with us; the God of Jacob [is] our refuge.
 Selah.

 ## Chapter 47

-<sup>1</sup> «To the chief Musician, A Psalm for the sons of Korah.» O clap your hands, all ye people; shout unto God with the voice of triumph.
+> _To the chief Musician, A Psalm for the sons of Korah._

+<sup>1</sup> O clap your hands, all ye people; shout unto God with the voice of triumph.
 <sup>2</sup> For the LORD most high [is] terrible; [he is] a great King over all the earth.
 <sup>3</sup> He shall subdue the people under us, and the nations under our feet.
 <sup>4</sup> He shall choose our inheritance for us, the excellency of Jacob whom he loved.
 Selah.